GAPP at a Glance

 We will prepare graduates to take the lead in shaping the future of their nation and the world at large, with a strong belief in the complementarity of international and public affairs, an unwavering commitment to ethics and the rule of law, and a recognition of the unique role played by the media in shaping public policies.

-The School of Global Affairs and Public Policy has 3 main pillars:
+The School of Global Affairs and Public Policy has three main pillars:

 Educating future leaders in enlightened governance